KidPudel/flutter-starter-kit/layout.md

 ![image](https://user-images.githubusercontent.com/63263301/217005516-6e6645d8-77c7-4b73-9933-9ae1b01492db.png)

-so to prevent that, we can use `Expanded` Widget that expands a child of Column, Row or Flex, so that the child fills all the available space.
+use `Expanded` Widget that expands a childs of Column, Row or Flex, so that the child fills all the available space.

 ```dart